Brief NoteWeaver Features

 Guitar x 8 Layers

-o 256 sets, called "KDG Maps," of Keyboard, Drum, and Guitar data.
+o 256 sets, called "KG Maps," of Keyboard A, Keyboard B, and Guitar data.
 All data is collected into each map and change when maps change.
-Each layer of each map contains its own initial scale and transposition settings.
+Each layer of each instrument portion of the map contains its own initial scale and transposition settings.

-You weave in and out of these KDG Maps as you play by selecting new maps, on the fly.
-This way you can entirely alter how your playing is interpreted and translated.
+You can weave in and out of these KG Maps as you play by selecting new maps, on the fly using a note Function.

 These are

 assignable to each keyboard or guitar input note event.
 A note event is a MIDI input note that triggers a Function.
-An event may play a note, or trigger a host of other functions.
+An event may play a note, or trigger many other functions.
 They may generate intervals, trigger elaborate chords, switch various maps, and many other things.

 o Individual offsets applied to each function.

-These offsets are usually in number base 12 since there are 12 semitones per octave:
+These offsets are often in number base 12 since there're 12 semitones per octave:

 . . . -3 -2 -1 0 1 2 3 4 5 6 7 8 9 a b 10 11 12 13 . . .